The Grand Rumble

-Oscar De La Hoya vs. Jorge Páez was a professional boxing match contested on July 29, 1994, for the vacant WBO lightweight title.
-The fight co-headlined the Top Rank–produced boxing card The Grand Rumble.
+The Grand Rumble was a professional boxing card contested at the MGM Grand Garden Arena on July 29, 1994.
+Produced by Bob Arum's Top Rank and broadcast by HBO as part of their HBO World Championship Boxing program, the event consisted of two world title fights; Oscar De La Hoya vs. Jorge Páez for the WBO junior lightweight title, and James Toney vs. Charles Williams for the IBF super middleweight title.

 Background

 Having defeated mandatory challenger Giorgio Campanella to retain his WBO junior lightweight title on May 27, 1994, Oscar De La Hoya announced his intentions to vacate the junior lightweight title in order to move up to lightweight to challenge former two-time featherweight champion Jorge Páez for the WBO lightweight tile that had been vacated by Giovanni Parisi earlier in the year.

 Páez, a veteran of 63 fights and having won two world titles and subsequently challenged unsuccessfully twice for the lightweight world title, was looked upon as possibly the toughest challenger for the young De La Hoya at the time, though De La Hoya dismissed the flamboyant Páez as "basically a clown, and that’s about it."
 As De La Hoya and Páez were fighting for a vacant title, and thus neither holding the lightweight title, the WBO held a coin flip to determine who would get the traditional champion's right to enter the ring last.
 Páez won the flip leaving De La Hoya reportedly "not happy" about having to enter the ring first.
 The De La Hoya–Páez fight was paired with an IBF super middleweight title fight between champion James Toney and challenger Charles Williams.